viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 ## Smart cards for Windows service

-Organizations also have the option of using smart cards, an authentication method that predates biometric authentication.
-Smart cards are tamper-resistant, portable storage devices that can enhance Windows security when authenticating users, signing code, securing e-mail, and signing in with Windows domain accounts.
+Organizations can also opt for smart cards, an authentication method that existed before biometric authentication.
+These tamper-resistant, portable storage devices enhance Windows security by authenticating users, signing code, securing e-mails, and signing in with Windows domain accounts.

 Smart cards provide: